A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: The Graviton Soft Operator to All Orders

 We can then match the coefficients of these operators by considering the scalar-scalar forward scattering with the emission of two additional soft scalars.
 In the EFT there are three contributions, one which is a time-ordered product involving the gravitational Lipatov vertex, two from a time-ordered product of an $n$-$s$ and an $\bar{n}s$ scalar-scalar Glauber operator, and one from the soft scalar operator.
 Meanwhile in the full theory there are 9 diagrams.
 We are able to straightforwardly perform the calculations, and we find the Wilson coefficients to be

 This completes the matching of the soft function for the specified matter fields.
 In general, we can expect additional soft operator contributions for matter fields of different spins and different couplings to gravity.
 Note that this does include a soft fermion emission operator.
 In gravity, each additional matter field comes with a factor of $\kappa$, which reduce the mass dimension of the field by one; therefore two fermion fields come with a mass dimension of 1, and can satisfy the mass dimension constraint.
 This with QCD, where a soft fermion bilinear has mass dimension 3 and is thus ruled out.
-We leave the construction and matching of these more general operators to future work.
+Finally note that, as pointed out in the context of NRQCD \cite{Rothstein:2018dzq}, an advantage of building operators with gauge invariant interpolating fields is that we we do not need to consider operators with ghosts on external legs.